Osman Mohamoud (clan): Somali Youth League

 Osman Mahamud have had a lot of involvement with the progression of Somalia.
 This can be dated back to pre-independence and the formation of the Somali Youth League (SYL).

 SYL was the first political party in Somalia.
-It played a key role in the nation's road to independence during the 1940s, 1950s and 1960s.
+It played the biggest role in the nation's road to independence during the 1940s, 1950s and 1960s.
 During the Second World War, Britain occupied Italian Somaliland and militarily administered the territory from 1941 to 1950.
 Faced with growing Italian political pressure inimical to continued British tenure and Somali aspirations for independence, the Somalis and the British came to see each other as allies.
 The first modern Somali political party, the Somali Youth Club (SYC), was subsequently established in Mogadishu in 1943.
 It later became the Somali Youth League.

-Yasin Haji Osman Sharmarke, an Osman Mahamuud man, founded the party in 1943.
+Yasin Haji Osman Sharmarke, an Osman Mahamud man, founded the party in 1943.
 At its foundation, the party had thirteen founding members that consisted of all the major clans in Somalia, 4 Darood, 3 Hawiye and 3 Rahanweyn,2 Benadiri.
-All 4 of the Daarod members were Osman Mahamud.
+All 4 of the Daarod members were Osman Mahamud including Yasin's younger brother, Dahir Haji Osman Sharmarke "Dhagawayne".

 As time went on and the party grew in numbers, so did the amount of Osman Mahamuud members.
-Members such as Abdirashid Ali Sharmarke and Haji Bashir Ismail Yusuf that joined and went on to emerge their ranks.
+The first two women to join this party, Timiro Ukaash and Maryan Haji Osman, sister of Yasin and Dahir, played a vital role in group and were a great beacon of representation for young women in the country.
+In fact, Maryan went on to be the first woman to open a Islamic School in Mogadishu that is still operating to this day.
+Well known political figures such as Abdirashid Ali Sharmarke and Haji Bashir Ismail Yusuf also first joined SYL and went on to emerge their ranks.

 Executives

-The sub-clan has made for 2 Prime Ministers and 1 President.
+The sub-clan has made for 2 Prime Ministers and 1 Federal President.
 Abdirashid Ali Sharmarke was Prime Minister of Somali Republic from July 12, 1960, to June 14, 1964, and President of Somali Republic from July 6, 1967, until his assassination on October 15, 1969.